-If there is no space between the baby teeth, then there will not be enough room for the permanent teeth.
+If there is no space between the baby teeth, then there will not be enough room for permanent teeth.
 Baby teeth or permanent teeth are crowded or overlapped.

 Noticeably large gaps between the teeth.